ktonon/two-medium-model/README.md

 None of these claims, on their own, prove 2MM.
 But together they sketch a world that is internally consistent, physically motivated, and rich with testable implications.
-The model does not ask specialists to discard their data---only to look again, from a new angle, at patterns that were already there.
+The model does not ask specialists to discard their data—only to look again, from a new angle, at patterns that were already there.

 For an ontological theory, that is exactly the kind of foothold one